Porsche 718 Cayman review - Practicality, comfort and boot space

 Leg room, head room & passenger space

 Given its two-seat layout, few people will buy a Cayman to keep their passengers happy.
 However, there is a decent amount of head and shoulder room, while also offering plenty of adjustment to get comfortable.

-Speaking of which, even the standard-fit sports seats come with suitable support, but those with a healthier budget can opt for the firmer Sports Bucket Seats.
-We’ve not tried them on a test car, but as the standard set-up is so accomplished, we’d suggest thinking twice before spending the £2,300 required to fit them.
+Speaking of which, even the standard-fit sports seats come with suitable support, but those with a healthier budget can opt for the lightweight full bucket seats.
+We’ve not tried them on a test car, but as the standard set-up is so accomplished, we’d suggest thinking twice before spending the near £4,000 required to fit them.

 As the Cayman is mid-engined, the main storage areas are split between the front and rear of the car.
 There is a small shelf behind the seats, and a deeper well behind the engine, but it doesn’t offer much more than space for a squashy bag.
 Up front, there’s another boot, but don’t think your Porsche Cayman will rival a VW Golf when you have the proceeds of a lengthy walk around Ikea to get home.

 - 1Porsche 718 Cayman reviewThe Porsche 718 Cayman is a fantastically capable sports car, and arguably more exploitable than the firm's faster models

 - 2Engines, performance and drivePorsche offers a mix of four- and six-cylinder engines, helping ensure the 718 Cayman is a great car to drive in all its guises

 - 3MPG, CO2 and Running CostsThe benefit of the Cayman's smaller, turbocharged 2.0-litre engine is better fuel economy and lower emissions – although you still have the full-fat, six-cylinder option